holgerkyas/lwc-barcode-flow/README.md

-# Lightning Web Component for Scanning Barcodes in a Flow
+# Lightning Web Component for Scanning Barcodes in a Flo

 This a Lightning Web Component (LWC) for scanning a barcode in a Flow from the Salesforce Mobile App.
 It uses the